15 Best Cable Machine Leg Exercises (With Workout Routine)

 11. Kneeling Cable Hip Extension

-The kneeling cable hip extension is an isolation exercise which builds muscle and strength in the glutes and hamstrings.
+The kneeling cable hip extension is an isolation exercise that builds muscle and strength in the glutes and hamstrings.

 It’s an unconventional movement, but it’s very effective for building the lower posterior chain muscles.